magnusnissel/birdbody/README.md

 http://www.u203d.net/birdbody.zip

-Please note that at this point I can not guarantee that the Windows binary will always be up to date.
+Please note that I can not guarantee that the Windows binary will always be up to date, but I will do my best to update it whenever something import happens in this repository.

 How to use the Windows release: